pnp/pnpcore/docs/using-the-sdk/lists-views.md

 ## Deleting a view

-Deleting a view can be done using the [RemoveAsync method on a view collection](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IViewCollection.html#PnP_Core_Model_SharePoint_IViewCollection_RemoveAsync_Guid_).
+Deleting a view can be done using the regular Delete methods.

 ```csharp
 // Get Documents list with views via title